decant09/beach-yoga-fuerteventura/README.md

 ### Acknowledgements
 - My Mentor Chris Quinn for continuous helpful feedback.
 - Tutor support at Code Institute for their amazing support.
-- Alan Bushell at Code Institute for guiding the our in class in our weekly stand ups.
+- Alan Bushell at Code Institute for guiding the class in our weekly stand ups.